- Baja Calif

 - Truckhaven Hills, on S22

-Sequoia National Forest – Southern Sierra Nevada area has 4×4 camping right along the Kern River, near Keyesville, at the junction where Hwy 178 meets Hwy 155.
-Also, further up the Kern, Forest Rd#22S82 leads to primitive Camp 4, where there are several spots near granite pools, that can only be accessed by 4 wheel drive.
+Sequoia National Forest – Southern Sierra Nevada area has 4×4 camping right along the Kern River @ Keyesville, at the junction where Hwy 178 meets Hwy 155.
+Also, further up the river, Forest Rd#22S82 leads to primitive Camp 4, where there are several spots near granite pools, that can only be accessed by 4 wheel drive.
+The Big Meadows area also has some gorgeous forested back roads worth exploring.
+Kern Plateau has hundreds of miles of OHV trails near Troy Meadow.

 Sierra National Forest – central Sierra forest has plenty of 4×4 routes that lead to granite rock gardens & mighty fine, secluded, forested camp sites.
 Gorgeous Red Lake & Coyote Lake are popular spots that require some technical skills & much patience to access.
 Both are frequented by fishermen & horses.
 Bald Mountain trailhead has awesome creekside camps on Rock Creek.
 Up near Wishon Reservoir is the dead end trail of Spanish Lake.
 Onion Springs Meadow is awesome back behind Edison Lake.
 Near the granite wonderland Courtright Reservoir is the infamous Dusy Trail signed #28E34 (aka #7S32, the Dusy Ershim), second only to the Rubicon Trail for high Sierra granite.